-Bill Cartwright of Auckland City Environments says: “The law governing the safety of swimming pool fencing is not a by-law, but rather an Act of Parliament.
+Bill Cartwright, of Auckland City Environments, says: “The law governing the safety of swimming pool fencing is not a by-law, but rather an Act of Parliament.
 While Auckland City Council is not the instigator of the law, it is our responsibility to ensure that swimming pool owners comply with it.
 Many people are simply unaware that should a child drown in their pool, they can be charged with manslaughter if their pool doesn’t meet the legal standards,” he adds.

 Should the Council’s requirements to bring the fence up to standard not be met, the owner may face prosecution in the District Court.
 This could result in a fine and an order to drain the pool.
 Council site files also record the non-compliance, which could affect the future sale of the property.

 Water Safety NZ statistics show that at least five New Zealand children under six years old drown in home swimming and spa pools each year.
-For every child who drowns, there are at least nine others involved in serious near drowning accidents.
+For every child who drowns, there are at least nine others involved in serious near-drowning accidents.
 Such accidents can leave children with permanent, moderate-to-severe brain damage.
 Most of these are in pools that did not comply with the Act at the time of drowning.
 This means that either pools were not fenced adequately or that gates were not self-closing and latching.

 These figures are among the highest in the developed world.
 Young children do not understand the dangers and can drown in less than two minutes.

-a copy of the ‘information kit’ contact:
+further advice, or a copy of the ‘information kit’,

 Auckland City Environments

-Vivian Rosoman ( pool fencing administrator), tel 353 9143.
+Vivian Rosoman (pool fencing administrator), tel: 353 9143.